blacklightpy/vaultofknowledge/The History of Oppression of Jews.md

 > - The Roman Empire largely condemned persecution, but they weren't able to prevent it much.
 > - Many Jews moved to Poland, Lithuania and Hungary, where the rulers were often receptive to Jewish settlement
 > - ## Early Modern Period
+> - Martin Luther King started the Protestant reformation and criticized the Jews harshly, but later on said that Jews should be treated with Christian love, so that they may receive the Lord
 > - ##17th Century
 > - ## 18th Century
 > - ## 19th Century